 Photo Credit// Instagram Fan @SBAdventure

 The Channel Islands National Marine Sanctuary is one of Santa Barbara’s most pristine coastline treasures, leaving you breathless with its natural-overflowing beauty.
 From land to sea, every inch of the five islands that comprise Channel Islands National Park and surrounding waters are protected and cherished, ensuring each visitor an unparalleled experience of exploration and education.
-Adventure seekers from all over the word travel to Santa Barbara to embark on a once-in-a-lifetime journey in the area known as “the Galapagos Islands of North America.”
+Adventure seekers from all over the world travel to Santa Barbara to embark on a once-in-a-lifetime journey in the area known as “the Galapagos Islands of North America.”

 There are many ways to explore this coastal treasure.
 Spanning approximately 1,470 square miles, the sanctuary’s blue and teal waters extend from each island to six miles offshore, encompassing a rich diversity of marine life, habitats and historical resources.

 This one is a must, as it’s one of the few ways visitors can get to and from The Channel Islands National Park.
-While aboard Island Packers and en route to the islands, you’ll be smack-dab in the middle of the marine sanctuary.
+While aboard Island Packers or Channel Island Expeditions and en route to the islands, you’ll be smack-dab in the middle of the marine sanctuary.
 Kick back, relax and enjoy the views.
 But don’t relax too much.
 Keep an eye out as marine life can be seen, including whales, dolphins and sea lions.

 2. KAYAKING THE SEA CAVES

 Hit the waters for the experience of a lifetime.
-Kayaking through Painted Cave — at 1,215 feet one of the longest sea caves in the world — should be on every adventurer’s bucket list.
+Kayaking through Painted Cave—at 1,215 feet one of the longest sea caves in the world—should be on every adventurer’s bucket list.
 But, fear not!
 This is something anyone at any experience level can do.
 We do recommend booking a trip with an experienced guide, like Santa Barbara Adventure Company.
 As an added bonus, you’ll have time to go snorkeling or hiking.

 3. WHALE WATCHING